UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

 ## Necessary Packages

-Now that Conda is installed, let’s set up your coding environment with everything you’ll need for the DSI Certificate.
+Now that Conda is ready, let’s set up everything you’ll need for the DSI Certificate.

+Open **Terminal** and enter the following commands, one at a time:
 - Create your environment:
   ```bash
   conda create --name dsi_participant python=3.9